-I recently announced a study on why designers fail – exploring the reasons why designers, and people who work with designers, believe designers don’t achieve the results they desire.
-I presented the results as UIE 13 last week, and as promised here is a summary.
-Prize winners will be announced soon.
+I ran an online research study on why designers fail – exploring the psychological, skill and organizational reasons why designers, and people who work with designers, believe designers don’t achieve the results they desire.

 Top line summary